kecbigmt/docgent/docs/memory-bank/activeContext.md

 ## Recent Changes

-Recent development has focused on enhancing the citation system and improving architecture:
+Recent development has focused on enhancing the citation system, improving architecture, and strengthening test coverage:

 1. **Enhanced Citation System**: The system has been updated to show the sources of information used when answering questions.
 This was implemented by:
    - Modifying the `AttemptComplete` tool structure to support multiple messages with source references